paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 The amplitudes of the reflected phases now match better.
-To explore the actual amplitude contrubutions of the equivalent phases, we look them up in the metadata of the synthetic seismic trace:
+To explore the actual amplitude contributions of the equivalent phases, we look them up in the metadata of the synthetic seismic trace:

 .. code:: ipython3